 Oceania Cruises in Australia, New Zealand and the South Pacific

 Locally, Oceania offers a truly refined, yet elegant travel experience with cruises from Sydney and Auckland in our warmer summer months, with extended itineraries through the South Pacific, New Zealand and into Asia.
 While Oceania cruises ships only visit Australian shores very fleetingly each year, they do have a number of fantastic one way itineraries into and out of the country on offer.
-You can cruise into Sydney from Bali, Tahiti or San Francisco, or cruise from Sydney to Bali.
+You can cruise into Sydney from Bali or cruise from Sydney to Bali or Papeete.

 Closer to home, Oceania cruises in Asia offer some truly extensive explorations with itineraries ranging between 14 to 35 nights.
 These cruises visit some fantastic ports including those in Thailand, Vietnam, China and Japan, as well as some more obscure countries including Myanmar, India and Sri Lanka.

 Oceania offers an extensive range of cruises through Europe.
 Oceania cruises in the Mediterranean have departures from the popular Barcelona, Rome and Venice as well as Lisbon, Monte Carlo and Athens, while their cruises in Northern Europe set sail from Amsterdam, Copenhagen and Stockholm with a few Dublin, Oslo and Southampton departures thrown in mix.
 These often very unique itineraries can take you to once-in-a-lifetime ports, including those in Iceland and the northern tip of Norway.